arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/typeclasses/intro/README.md

 Typeclasses are interfaces that define a set of extension functions associated to one type.
 You may see them referred as "extension interfaces".

+The other purpose of these interfaces, like with any other unit of abstraction, is to have a single shared definition of a common API and behavior shared across many types in different libraries and codebases.

-What differentiates FP from OOP is that interfaces are meant to be implemented *outside* of their types, instead of *by* the types.
+What differentiates FP from OOP is that these interfaces are meant to be implemented *outside* of their types, instead of *by* the types.
 Now, the association is done using generic parametrization rather than subclassing by implementing the interface.
 This has multiple benefits:

 * Typeclasses can be implemented for any class, even those not in the current project